Dr. Yvonne Doll, Walden DBA faculty, co-presents Nov. 6 webinar exploring key considerations of starting and running a successful business

 Dr. Yvonne Doll, a member of the second class that admitted women to West Point, served around the world for 26 years in the U.S. Army as a security officer, operations officer, comptroller, commander and leadership teacher.
 During this time, she was also a wife, mother and student in bachelor’s and master’s degrees programs.
 As a professor, she has served as chair and mentor for many doctoral students and their research studies, including one on the characteristics of successful female entrepreneurs.
 In Walden’s D.B.A. program, she teaches doctoral courses including B2B Marketing, Sustainability and Change Management.

 Walden’s School of Management offers bachelor’s, master’s and doctoral degree programs in business and management to help entrepreneurs with the tools and knowledge they need to succeed.
-To learn more, call an enrollment advisor at 1-855-203-7874 or visit www.waldenu.edu/colleges-schools/school-of-management.
+To learn more, call an enrollment specialist at 1-855-203-7874 or visit www.waldenu.edu/colleges-schools/school-of-management.

 About Walden University